Shaoguan

 Shaoguan is a prefecture-level city in northern Guangdong Province (Yuebei), South China, bordering Hunan to the northwest and Jiangxi to the northeast.
 It is home to the mummified remains of the sixth Zen Buddhist patriarch Huineng.
-Its built-up (or metro) area made up of Zhenjiang, Wujiang and Qujiang urban conurbated districts was home to 1,028,460 inhabitants as of the 2020 census.
+Its built-up (or metro) area made up of Zhenjiang, Wujiang and Qujiang urban districts was home to 1,028,460 inhabitants as of the 2020 census.

 History

-Shaozhou or Seochew was a prefecture under the Tang and Song.
+Under the First Emperor, the northern Chinese invaded Guangdong, then held by various Baiyue tribes, and by the Han Dynasty the region was being heavily sinicized.
+The Lingqu Canal connected the Yangtze and Pearl River systems via the Xi or West River but Qujiang grew up at the confluence of the Wu and Zhen Rivers where they form the Bei or North River.
+The Bei and Zhen Rivers became a second important route connecting Guangdong with northern China, with only a relatively short portage required between Nanxiong and Nankang.

+Under the Southern Liang, an Indian monk established Nanhua Monastery nearby and, under the Tang, the area was home to the ascetic Chan Buddhist patriarch Huineng, whose relics are still venerated.

+Under the Tang and Song, Qujiang was elevated to serve as the seat of Shao Prefecture or Shaozhou.

 In 1589, Matteo Ricci relocated his mission house – the first ever Jesuit mission in mainland China – to Shaoguan after a fallout with the authorities in Zhaoqing.
 He remained in Shaoguan for a few years, eventually benefiting from Shaoguan's location on the important north–south travel route to establish connections with traveling dignitaries that allowed him to move north, to Nanchang, Nanjing, and Beijing.

-During World War II the city, then called Kukong, was the temporary capital of Guangdong Province.
+In the 1650s, it was along the route of the Dutch embassy related by Nieuhof.

+Owing to the Chinese Postal Map's romanization system, the local pronunciation of Qujiang caused the city to be known as Kukong during the late 19th and early 20th centuries.
+During World War II, the city was the temporary capital of Guangdong Province after Guangzhou was invaded by Imperial Japan.
+In the 1950s, farmers discovered the partial skull of the Maba Man, an East Asian hominid who had lived in the area between 300–100,000 years ago and possessed a cranial size similar to Neanderthals and modern humans.

-In June 2009, Uyghurs and Han workers clashed at a toy factory in Shaoguan (Shaoguan incident), which was followed by the Ürümqi riots in July.
+The Shaoguan Incident in June 2009 was a clash between migrant Uyghur and Han workers at a toy factory in Shaoguan, contributing in part to the Ürümqi riots the next month.